llm-bible/llm-bible.github.io/_publications/zhang2024e.markdown

 bibkey: zhang2024e
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.10950"}
-tags: ['Prompting', 'Reinforcement Learning', 'TACL', 'Uncategorized']
+tags: ['Prompting', 'Reinforcement Learning', 'TACL']
 ---
 Most large language models (LLMs) are sensitive to prompts, and another synonymous expression or a typo may lead to unexpected results for the model.